Skip to content

 Avoid preallocation when:

 • Over-allocation risks significant memory waste.
-Reserving more memory than needed can increase your application’s footprint unnecessarily.
+Reserving more memory than needed increases your application’s footprint and can negatively impact cache locality or trigger unnecessary GC activity.

-• You're prematurely optimizing—always profile to confirm the benefit.
-Preallocation is helpful, but only when it solves a real, measurable problem in your workload.
+• You’re prematurely optimizing.
+Always verify with profiling.
+Preallocation is effective, but only when it addresses a real bottleneck or allocation hotspot in your workload.